Residential Permit Parking District Program (RPPD)

 Permit and Pass Types

-There are six different types of permits and passes used in RPPDs.
-They are:
+There are six different types of permits and passes used in RPPDs:

-Vehicle Permit - Valid for up to two years.
-They are affixed to the
+Vehicle Permit – Valid for up to one year.
+They are affixed to

 vehicle does not have a rear window or the window is obscured, the